Planning for Pedestrian Health!

 • Drinking water diagrams

 • Biodiversity product supply chains

 Assist in applying it.

 UrbanCare cases under development across Europe

-a practical framework to develop regenerative landscapes
+a practical framework to develop streetscapes for pedestrian health.

 Alvaro Valera Sosa (2021)